GitLab automatic provisioning mode

 - Project permissions: see Project permissions synchronization below.

-- SonarQube synchronizes the visibility (public/private) of each project with its bound repository’s associated project in GitLab.
+- SonarQube Server synchronizes the visibility (public/private) of each project with its bound repository’s associated project in GitLab.

-In addition, if enabled, SonarQube synchronizes the group memberships of any existing auto-provisioned user at authentication time (Just-in-Time (JIT) synchronization).
+In addition, if enabled, SonarQube Server synchronizes the group memberships of any existing auto-provisioned user at authentication time (Just-in-Time (JIT) synchronization).

 Automatic synchronization won't set or update emails (This is done at each user login.).